History of Kyiv: Ukrainian War of Independence

 St. Michael's Monastery, in the city centre, c.1890–1905.

-In 1917, the Central Rada (Tsentralnaya Rada), a Ukrainian self-governing body headed by the historian Mykhailo Hrushevsky, was established in the city.
+In 1917, the Central Rada (Tsentralna Rada), a Ukrainian self-governing body headed by the historian Mykhailo Hrushevsky, was established in the city.
 Later that year, Ukrainian autonomy was declared.
 During the period of dual power this body competed for authority with the Russian Army loyal to the Russian Provisional Government and later with the Bolsheviks.

 On 7 November 1917, it was transformed into an independent Ukrainian People's Republic with the capital in Kyiv.
 During this short period of independence, the city experienced rapid growth of its cultural and political status.
 An Academy of Sciences and professional Ukrainian-language theaters and libraries were established by the new government.

 Later the city became a war zone in the lasting and bloody struggle between Ukrainian, Polish and Russian Bolshevik governments in the time of the Russian Revolution, the Ukrainian-Soviet War, the Polish-Ukrainian War and the Polish-Soviet War.

 After the "January Uprising" on 29 January 1918 was extinguished, Bolshevik Red Guards took the city in the Battle of Kyiv, forcing the Central Rada to flee to Zhytomyr.
 The Bolsheviks established Kharkiv as the capital of the Ukrainian Soviet Republic.
 By March, the city had been occupied by the Imperial German Army under the terms of the Treaty of Brest-Litovsk.

 With the withdrawal of German troops after the end of World War I, an independent Ukraine was declared in the capital city under Symon Petliura.
 Red Army forces once again recaptured the city in the January 1919 battle of Kyiv, taking the time to conduct a city-census of Kyiv.
 In August 1919, the White armies recaptured the city, before losing it to the bolsheviks again in the Battle of Kyiv of December 1919.